silentorangefishfood/geckoboard-test/README.md

 - Tests
 - Push learning into a queue, and return from handler immediately with 202
 - Make sure initial learning text is cleaned up correctly, no double spaces etc
+- Godoc all exported functions
+- Add comments to anywhere that needs it
+- How can we test the frequency is accurate?
+- Test it on the whole of project gutenberg, talk about tradeoffs of design